ChainSafe/forest/README.md

 Forest is a [Filecoin] node written in [Rust].
 With Forest, you can:

-- Send and receive FIL,
+- Send and receive FIL (at your own risk - Forest is experimental),
 - validate the Filecoin blockchain,
 - generate blockchain snapshots.